-If this Plan has any Calendar Year Deductible(s), Covered Services subject to that Deductible are identified with a check mark (\checkmark) in the Benefits chart above.
+If this Plan has any Calendar Year Deductible(s), Covered Services subject to that Deductible are identified with a check mark (-) in the Benefits chart above.

 Covered Services not subject to the Calendar Year medical Deductible.
 Some Covered Services received from Participating Providers are paid by the Claims Administrator before you meet any Calendar Year medical Deductible.
-These Covered Services do not have a check mark (•) next to them in the "CYD applies" column in the Benefits chart above.
+These Covered Services do not have a check mark (<) next to them in the "CYD applies" column in the Benefits chart above.

-This Plan has a separate Participating Provider Deductible and Non-Participating Provider Deductible.
+This Plan has a combined Participating Provider and Non-Participating Provider Calendar Year Deductible.